How do you get a gray wall color that doesn’t turn blue?

 The picture below focuses on Argos instead of Lazy Gray to highlight the differences.

 Another tip is to compare your selected color to a ‘black’ color standard such as Tricorn Black from Sherwin Williams.
 A comparison is shown below.
-Here you see the blue in Lazy Gray and the blue in Gray Screen.
+Here you see the blue in the Lazy Gray color and the blue in Gray Screen.
 You can also see how the Argos color looks more tan in this picture and, as I mentioned before Argos looks almost dead *gray* on the walls.

 Tip #3: Don’t paint directly onto your walls